wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

    ![Example of the Points Collected Per Type graph](images/k8s-top-twenty.png)

-3. Check the Wavefront collector logs for indications of what can be wrong with your configuration.
+3. You may have a configuration problem.
+You can check the Wavefront collector logs for indications of what can be wrong.

    Run `kubectl logs wavefront-collector-kw4bl -n 1-3-5-wavefront-collector` to check the collector logs for errors in parsing the configuration and to see whether the source got scraped.